-- 1. Contracting Officers (COs, including warranted EXOs) must incorporate the revised General Provision (GP) 5 (Attachment 1) in all new USPSC solicitations and awards as of the effective date of this AAPD. - 2.
-COs/EXOs must also modify existing USPSC awards to incorporate the revised GP 5 when executing the next modification or earlier.
+- 1. Contracting Officers (COs, including warranted EXOs) must incorporate the revised General Provision (GP) 5 (Attachment 1) in all new USPSC solicitations and awards effective as of December 13, 2017. - 2.
+COs/EXOs must also modify existing USPSC awards to incorporate the revised GP 5 after December 13, 2017, when executing the next modification or earlier.